hanshuebner/pigfx/README.md

 Copy the files from the bin/ subdirectory to a SD card formatted with FAT32 and boot that in your Raspberry Pi.

+## Serial port configuration

+The serial port is configured to 8 data bits, one stop bit and no parity at 38400 bps.
+The port speed can be changed using the SysReq key on the fly.

 # License